dotnet/designs/accepted/2022/enhance-vector-codegen.md

 }
 ```

-that will sample add recompile `NarrowUtf16ToAscii` to select a larger vector size for `Vector<T>` if the average workload to the method is determined to be worth the cost.
+that will sample and recompile `NarrowUtf16ToAscii` to select a larger vector size for `Vector<T>` if the average workload to the method is determined to be worth the cost.

 ### Additional `Vector<T>` Methods for Near-Intrinsic Performance